How to find coverage that's right for you

-Those days are long gone.
-In recent years, the Medicare marketplace has exploded with choices.
+In recent years, in most areas the Medicare marketplace has exploded with choices.
 Most people now have a wide selection of private Medicare Advantage and Part D drug plans to choose from—in addition to Original Medicare and Medicare supplement (Medigap) plans.

 How do you decide which plan best meets your health care needs, preferences, and budget?
 Here are 7 things to consider: what's covered, cost, provider network, prescription drugs, other benefits, care when you travel, and quality rating.

 If you're only looking for basic, no-frills coverage, Original Medicare takes care of that.
 It's the combination of Medicare Part A (hospital insurance) and Part B (medical insurance).
 To get help paying for prescription medications, you'll also need to enroll in a stand-alone Part D (prescription drug) plan.

 Medicare Advantage plans, also known as Medicare Part C, combine Parts A and B, and often Part D (also known as Medicare Advantage Prescription Drug plans).
 These plans may include vision, hearing, and dental benefits, and health and wellness programs that aren't offered by Original Medicare.
 Medicare Advantage plans are an alternative to Original Medicare, not a supplement to it.

 Even if you don't use many health care services or prescription medications at the moment, keep in mind that even the healthiest person can experience an unexpected illness or accident, and costs can add up fast.
 Prepare for the unknown as you choose a plan, just in case.

 Look carefully at the costs of each plan, including premiums, deductibles, copays, and coinsurance.
 Then look a little further.